Home » Walt Disney World » Theme Parks and Touring » Epcot » Living with the Land

 • Take in your surroundings throughout the experience.
 Also, keep a keen watch for Hidden Mickeys.

-• The decorations change seasonally, For instance, during the EPCOT Festival of the holidays there could be a snowman family on display. and the attraction provides some good photo opportunities.
+• The decorations change seasonally, For instance, during the EPCOT Festival of the Holidays there could be a snowman family on display and the attraction provides some good photo opportunities.

 Scroll to Top